unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 2](Images/Figure2.png)

 It appears that most of these metrics are on an upward trend, but there is a lot of information displayed, so it is somewhat difficult to tell.
 Let us sort for the metrics **Construction** and **Manufacturing**.
 The images for these 2 outputs are shown below, respectively.
-We can see that both metrics were generally experiencing steady, upward growth until the late 2000's, where each both metric experienced a sharp decline (as marked by the red boxes in the figures below).
+We can see that both metrics were generally experiencing steady, upward growth until the late 2000's, when each metric experienced a sharp decline (as marked by the red boxes in the figures below).
 An extraneous factor at this time that may have contributed to this change was the poor world-wide economy, otherwise known as the [Great Recession](http://stateofworkingamerica.org/great-recession/).